Billionaire Profile

 Early Life

-James Allen Pattison was born on October 1, 1928, in Luseland, Saskatchewan.
-His family moved to East Vancouver, British Columbia when he was six.
-He had many jobs in his youth, including delivering newspapers, working at a cannery, and as a dining car attendant.
-He graduated from John Oliver Secondary School in 1947, then went on to sell used cars.
+Jim Pattison was born in Saskatoon, Saskatchewan, on October 1, 1928.
+His family moved to Vancouver, British Columbia, when he was six years old.
+During his youth, Pattison held various jobs, including playing trumpet at a church camp, picking fruit, selling doughnuts, delivering newspapers, and working as a page boy.
+He graduated from John Oliver Secondary School in 1947.

 Rise to Success